safing/docs/portmaster/install/linux.md

 __5.__ Start it on boot

-In order to get the Portmaster Core Service to start automatically when booting, you need to create a systemd service unit at `/etc/systemd/system/portmaster.service`.
+In order to get the Portmaster Core Service to automatically start when booting, you need to create a systemd service unit at `/etc/systemd/system/portmaster.service`.
 The following unit file works but excludes most of the security relevant settings.
-For a more restricted version use [this portmaster.service file](https://github.com/safing/portmaster-packaging/blob/master/linux/debian/portmaster.service).
+For a more restricted version [use this portmaster.service file](https://github.com/safing/portmaster-packaging/blob/master/linux/debian/portmaster.service).

 ```
 [Unit]